jundalisay/sp/content/en/research/spinoza/politics/chapter-08d.md

 43 [With Wernham, 1 read quarta for duodecima.-S.S 1  -->

-[31] The remuneration of senators must be of such a kind that they derive more advantage from peace than from war '4 So they should be assigned a 1-2% duty on imports and exports; for we cannot doubt that they will then safeguard peace as vigorously as they can and will never seek to prolong a war.
+<sup>31</sup> The remuneration of senators should give them more advantage from peace than from war.

+So they should be assigned a 1-2% duty on imports and exports.

+They will then safeguard peace as vigorously as they can and will never seek to prolong a war.

 Nor should even senators, if some of them are merchants, be exempt from paying this duty; for such exemptions cannot be granted without great loss to commerce, as I think is generally realised.

 On the other hand, it should be ordained by law that no senator or ex-senator may fill any mil itary post;

 No one whose father or grandfather is a senator, or has held senatorial office within the previous 2 years, may be appointed commander in chief or colonel, officers who, as we said in Section 9 of this Chapter, are to be appointed only in time of war.

-We cannot doubt that those patricians who are not members of the senate will uphold these laws with all their might, with the result that senators will always have more to ga in from peace than from war and will therefore never advocate war unless pressed to do so by the state's most urgent need.
+Those patricians who are not members of the senate will uphold these laws with all their might, with the result that senators will always have more to ga in from peace than from war and will therefore never advocate war unless pressed to do so by the state's most urgent need.

 It may be objected that by this arrangement, i.e., the assigning of such considerable payments to syndics and senators, an aristocracy will be no less burdensome to subjects than any monarchy.